-A visit to the Studio provides a magical and educational experience for adults and children alike.
+A visit to the Making of Harry Potter Studio provides a magical and educational experience for adults and children alike.
 If you are looking for a fun relaxing day trip near London, this is a great option for the whole family!

 How to visit.
 Harry Potter Warner Bros.
 Studio is located in Leavesden, Watford, about 20 miles from London city center.
 But because of the busy traffic, it’s quite a long drive.
 There’s a train from London to Watford, from where you’ll have to take a bus to the studios – the journey will take you over 1 hour not counting the time to get to the station.
 There are also several companies offering bus transfers from London – see below.

-In addition, there are also some tours that combine a visit to the studios with some other places.
-This popular tour includes a visit to the studios and also visits Oxford – a truly magical day trip as Oxford is one of the places where Harry Potter movies were filmed.
+PRO TIP: One of the most popular tours from London is this popular tour that includes a visit to the studios and also visits Oxford.
+It’s a truly magical day trip as Oxford is one of the places where Harry Potter movies were filmed.

 8. Hampton Court Palace

 Hampton Court Palace, one of the Tudor Palaces, was the former royal residence of King Henry VIII.
 In addition to Windsor, this is another really nice place to visit near London, especially if you are a fan of royal history.